Algorithmic canonical stratifications of simplicial complexes: Sheaves on posets

 \subsection{Recollement of sheaves on posets}

-Having defined the orientation sheaf $\LL_P$, it is natural to ask about the functoriality properties of $\LL_{(-)}$ in the poset argument $P$.
-In this subsection, we study the functoriality of $\LL_{(-)}$ in the situation of a sieve inclusion $i: Q \to P$ with $P$ a finite poset (Prop.~\ref{prp:shriekFunctoriality}).
+Having defined the local homology sheaf $\LL_P$, it is natural to ask about the functoriality properties of $\LL_{(-)}$ in the poset argument $P$.
+In this subsection, we study the functoriality of $\LL_{(-)}$ in the situation of a sieve inclusion $i: Q \to P$ with $P$ a finite poset (Proposition \ref{prp:shriekFunctoriality}).
 In the sequel, this material will only be used to clarify the difference between our notion of canonical stratification and other possible approaches (see \ref{shriekVsStar} below).

 To properly articulate the relation between $\LL_Q$ and $\LL_P$, we will use the formalism of \emph{recollement} of sheaves.
 Suppose $X$ is a topological space, $i: Z \to X$ is the inclusion of a closed subspace and $j: U = X - Z \to X$ is the inclusion of its open complement.
 Then we have various functors between the categories of sheaves of sets on $X$, $Z$, and $U$.
 For example, we have the pushforward-pullback adjunctions